Ship’s anchor among possible causes of California oil spill

 HUNTINGTON BEACH, Calif.
-(AP) — Officials investigating one of California’s largest oil spills are looking into whether a ship’s anchor may have struck a pipeline on the ocean floor, causing a major leak of crude, authorities said Tuesday.
+(AP) — Officials investigating one of California’s largest oil spills are looking into whether a ship’s anchor may have struck a pipeline on the ocean floor, causing a major leak of crude into coastal waters and fouling beaches, authorities said Monday.

-The head of the company that operates the pipeline said that divers have examined more than 8,000 feet (2,438 meters) of pipe and are focusing on “one area of significant interest.”
+The head of the company that operates the pipeline said company divers were inspecting the area of the suspected leak, and he expected to have a much better idea what caused the damage within a day.

-Coast Guard officials said cargo ships entering the twin ports of Los Angeles and Long Beach routinely pass through the area.
+Cargo ships entering the twin ports of Los Angeles and Long Beach routinely pass through the area, Coast Guard officials said.

-“We’re looking into if it could have been an anchor from a ship, but that’s in the assessment phase right now,” said Coast Guard Lieutenant Commander Jeannie Shaye.
+“We’re looking into if it could have been an anchor from a ship, but that’s in the assessment phase right now,” Coast Guard Lt.
+Cmdr.
+Jeannie Shaye said.

-Houston-based Amplify Energy has been cited 72 times for safety and environmental violations that were severe enough that drilling had to be curtailed or stopped to fix the problem, regulatory records show.

-In all, the Amplify subsidiary known as Beta Operating Co. has been cited 125 times since 1980, according to a database from the Bureau of Safety and Environmental Enforcement, the federal agency that regulates the offshore oil and gas industry.
-The online database provides only the total number of violations, not the details for each incident.

-The company was fined a total of $85,000 for three incidents.
-Two were from 2014, when a worker who was not wearing proper protective equipment was shocked with 98,000 volts of electricity, and a separate incident when crude oil was released through a boom where a safety device had been improperly bypassed.

-The suspected pipeline leak sent 126,000 gallons (572,807 liters) of heavy crude into the ocean waters, fouling the sands of famed Huntington Beach and other coastal communities.
+The spill sent up to 126,000 gallons (572,807 liters) of heavy crude into the ocean, contaminating the sands of famed Huntington Beach and other coastal communities.
 The spill could keep beaches closed for weeks or longer.

+The Orange County district attorney, Todd Spitzer, said he has investigators looking into whether he can bring state charges for the spill.
+Spitzer said his jurisdiction ends 3 miles offshore.

+Spitzer also said Amplify’s divers should not be allowed near the pipeline without an independent authority alongside them.

 Environmentalists had feared the oil might devastate birds and marine life in the area.
 But Michael Ziccardi, a veterinarian and director of the Oiled Wildlife Care Network, said only four oily birds had been found so far.
 One suffered chronic injuries and had to be euthanized, he said.